brianbatesactual/OSAI-Demo/README.md

 An Ansible-driven infrastructure template to deploy and validate an on-prem stack consisting of:

 - 🧠 **Qdrant** — a high-performance vector database (Docker-based)
-- 🔌 **Vatrix Receiver** — a FastAPI endpoint for Vatrix NLP Processor
 - 🔌 **Vatrix Gateway** — a FastAPI-based API for Vatrix NLP Processor (Docker-based)
 - 🧪 **Post-install test script** to validate end-to-end vector indexing and search